Should You Go Through a Broker for your Mortgage?

 Advantages of a mortgage broker

 A mortgage broker is constantly studying the ever-changing mortgage market so is on top of the latest advice and regulations.
 They will be aware of the best places to get very specific mortgage deals or finance for unusual property for those with non-standard circumstances such as holding a property within a structure (i.e. a company), overseas residents or citizens.
+A broker can also help secure mortgages for residential investment properties such as for the increasingly popular serviced apartments or the more typical buy-to-let properties.

 Listen to this podcast about Preserving Family Wealth